-‘Schwag’ or ‘brick weed,’ an extremely low-quality form of marijuana, was standard, and it wasn’t as if you could complain to the police since it was an illegal substance all over the United States.
+‘Schwag’ or ‘brick weed,’ an extremely low-quality form of marijuana, was standard.
+It wasn’t as if you could complain to the police since marijuana was illegal all over the United States.

-If you believe the days of crap cannabis are gone, you are mistaken!
-There is still plenty of bad weed around even though states where pot is legal recreationally, have a surplus of the good stuff.
-One form of low-grade cannabis that you definitely won’t find in a dispensary is ditch weed, and the name helps explain what it is.
+Now, there is still plenty of bad weed around, even though states where cannabis is legal recreationally, have a surplus.
+However, one form of low-grade cannabis that you definitely won’t find in a dispensary is ditch weed.
+Read on to find out more.

 Weed in the Wild

-It is very tall in relation to surrounding plants and also varies significantly in color and shape.
+Ditch weed is very tall compared to surrounding plants and also varies significantly in color and shape.
 Feral weed plants can grow up to nine feet tall and its emerald-green color, coupled with its Christmas tree shape, means it can be spotted from miles away.

 Is Ditch Weed Legal?

 The obvious answer seems to be ‘yes’ since it is descended from industrial hemp and is very low in THC.
-The Farm Bill means that it is legal to grow industrial hemp anywhere in the United States.
-However, there appears to be no clear definition which means it is possible to be arrested if caught in possession of ditch weed.
+The Farm Bill of 2018 means that it is legal to grow industrial hemp in almost all states.
+However, there appears to be no clear definition, which means it is possible to be arrested if caught in possession of ditch weed.

-This is especially the case in states such as Kansas, Iowa, and Nebraska where marijuana is still illegal.
-It is also a fact that local police in small towns watch out for individuals who try to fill up a vehicle with what they think is a free goldmine.
-You may ultimately escape without a criminal conviction, but you are all but guaranteed an uncomfortable afternoon at the police station.
+This is especially the case in states such as Kansas, Iowa, and Nebraska, where marijuana is still illegal.
+Reportedly local police in small towns watch out for individuals attempting to fill up a vehicle with what they think is a free goldmine.

-Some individuals try to circumnavigate the law by deliberately planting marijuana seeds in ditches before later coming back for it.
-The rationale behind this tactic is the DEA’s stance of ditch weed which says that it grows in the wild with no evidence that it was part of planned cultivation.
+Some individuals try to circumnavigate the law by deliberately planting marijuana seeds in ditches before returning for it.
+The rationale behind this tactic is the DEA’s stance on ditch weed which says that it grows in the wild with no evidence that it was part of planned cultivation.
 Once again, we don’t recommend testing out this theory.

 In 2003, a report claimed that 99% of eradicated weed was feral.
 In Minnesota, ditch weed is one of “11 noxious prohibited weeds” known for damaging farming equipment.
-However, because there is so much feral cannabis which grows freely, some states have given up the fight.
-In Indiana for example, authorities have effectively ended eradication efforts.
-One member of the police force said it was about as easy to get rid of ditch weed as it is to eradicate dandelions!
+However, because there is so much feral cannabis that grows freely, some states have given up the fight.
+In Indiana, for example, authorities have effectively ended eradication efforts.
+One police force member said it was about as easy to get rid of ditch weed as it is to eradicate dandelions!

 Final Thoughts on Ditch Weed

-If you are driving in the Midwest and happen to see a field of ditch weed, feel free to stop your car to marvel at the tall plants and perhaps get its powerful scent.
+If you are driving in the Midwest and happen to see a field of ditch weed, feel free to stop your car to marvel at these tall plants.
 However, do not take some home with you.

 Chances are, the state you are currently in still prohibits marijuana, and it is unlikely that law enforcement will distinguish between hemp and cannabis.
-There is no point taking ditch weed home with you in any case because it is extremely low in THC and the quality of the bud is likely to be poor.
+There is no point taking ditch weed home with you in any case because it is extremely low in THC.
+Stick to the top-shelf marijuana available in your local dispensary.